 As with all aspects of people management, employers and managers should maintain open communications with staff, including updates on how they will be able to take their leave.

-For further guidance on holiday and annual leave, see our factsheet here.
+For further guidance on holiday and annual leave download our guide.
 Guidance on staff holidays is also included in Reality HR RESET – a free resource designed to help businesses in emerging from lockdown and planning for the future.
-You can download it here.